outofmbufs/pidcontrol/README.md

 - **Integration reset and pause**: When the setpoint is changed, it may be desirable to reset the integration term back to zero, and optionally cause the integration accumulation to pause for a little while for the other controls to settle into a steadier state.
 This is another approach to mitigating the same type of problem that windup protection attempts to solve.
 This solution is close to emulating a new cold-start of the controller with a new setpoint.
 Note that in some systems the integration term is, in effect, a dynamically-discovered "bias" value (minimum control value needed for equilibrium).
 In such systems using this modifier can make things worse, not better; obviously this is application-specific.

+- **Dead Band**: If the control variable changes by less than a specified amount, "snap it back" to the previous value.
+That same value will keep getting returned until the deviation exceeds the specified "dead band" value.
+Useful for some processes where constantly updating the control value is undesirable, though of course this limits control precision.

 - **History Recording**: This modifier doesn't affect any algorithm operation but provides a lookback of controller computations.
 Can be useful during tuning and debugging.

 - **Event Printing**: Like History Recording but print()s events directly.
 Easier to use for simple debugging or learning.